ICICLE-ai/food-security-sandbox/README.md

-# Digital Agriculture Sandbox
+# Food Security Sandbox

 A collaborative machine learning platform for agricultural data analysis and model training with privacy-preserving features.

 ## Project Description

-The Digital Agriculture Sandbox is a comprehensive web application that enables farmers and researchers to collaborate on machine learning models while preserving data privacy.
+The Food Security Sandbox is a comprehensive web application that enables farmers and researchers to collaborate on machine learning models while preserving data privacy.
 The platform provides tools for dataset management, collaborative model training, and privacy risk analysis in agricultural contexts.

 **Key Features:**
 - Dataset upload and management